Split Apache OAK Stores

 minRecordLength=...

-Restart the instance and verify that “Custom BlobStore” is enabled in the configuration manager.
+Restart the AEM instance and verify that “Custom BlobStore” is enabled in the OSGi configuration manager at /system/console/configMgr.